falbrechtskirchinger/gnuplotxx/README.md

 plot.update();
 ```

-See demo1.cpp in src/ for a complete example.
+See `src/demo1.cpp` for a complete example.

 # ChaiScript

-The header gnuplotxx-chaiscript.h (also located in include/) offers integration with [ChaiScript].
+The header `gnuplotxx-chaiscript.h` (also located in include/) offers integration with [ChaiScript].
-See chaiscript.cpp in src/ for a demonstration of how to use it.
+See `src/chaiscript.cpp` for a demonstration of how to use it.

 [fmtlib]: <https://github.com/fmtlib/fmt>